akshayakrsh/taco-team-build/README.md

-Visual Studio Tools for Apache Cordova (TACo) Team Build Helper Node Module
+Apache Cordova (TACo) Team Build Helper Node Module
 ===============
 **Note: This node module is intended for use with the Cordova CLI or Visual Studio 2015 and is not an offically supported Microsoft product.
-It does not work with Visual Studio 2013 CTPs.**
+It does not work with Visual Studio 2013 CTPs.
+The node module can be used for standard Cordova projects even if Visual Studio is not used.**

 License: MIT

-taco-team-build is a sample node module designed to avoid common pitfalls when building Cordova apps in a Team or Continuous Integration (CI) environment.
+taco-team-build is a node module designed to avoid common pitfalls when building Cordova apps in a Team or Continuous Integration (CI) environment.
 It was put together for a set of tutorials for the [Visual Studio 2015 Tools for Apache Cordova](http://aka.ms/cordova) (TACo) featureset in Visual Studio but can be used with standard cordova projects.

 Specifically it helps with the following challenges: